henry2004y/TestParticle.jl/docs/src/plotfunctions.md

 plot(sol, vars=(0, 1))  # 0 represents time, 1 represents x
 plot(sol, vars=(1, 2, 3))
 ```
 If you want to plot a function of time, position or velocity, you can first define the function.
-The arguments of the function must be a 7-dimensional array, the elements of which correspond to the time and phase space coordinates, and the return value must be a Number.
+The arguments of the function must be a 7-dimensional array, the elements of which correspond to the phase space coordinates and time, and the return value must be a Number.
 For example,
 ```julia
 Eₖ(xu) = mₑ*(xu[4]^2 + xu[5]^2 + xu[6]^2)/2
 lines(sol, vars=(0, Eₖ))